Moving to Japan Guide

 Those who do not have insurance from their employers can also get coverage through a national health insurance system.
 Meanwhile, all hospitals and clinics must be run on a not-for-profit basis and they are operated by physicians, not corporations.

-Whether you’re going to live in Japan or are simply planning on visiting, it’s generally best to find international health insurance before you go to help ensure you are covered for any eventuality.
+Whether you’re going to live in Japan or are simply planning on visiting, it’s generally best to find international health insurance or worldwide travel insurance before you go to help ensure you are covered for any eventuality.

 Education is extremely important in Japan, and is compulsory at both the elementary and lower secondary levels, and while the majority of pupils go to public schools for the early part of their education, private schooling is very common for higher levels.

 The Japanese school year begins in April and classes are usually held Monday to Friday, and sometimes on Saturdays.
 Throughout the year, there are a number of short holidays, particularly in spring and winter, and there is also a summer break that lasts about six weeks.

 For expat families with children of school age there are many schools, particularly in large cities like Tokyo, Osaka, and Nagoya.
 Although the Japanese school year runs from April to March, many international schools adopt the same school calendar as western facilities.

 Schools in Japan